 Entitled the Displaced Worker Retention and Transfer Rights, this bill would impose new obligations on an employer operating a chain of establishments upon closure of an establishment in the chain.
 For purposes of this law, a "chain" is a business in California that has 100 or more establishments nationally that share a common brand and are owned and operated by the same parent company.
+A "chain employer" would be defined as any person, including a corporate office or executive, who directly or indirectly or through an agent or any other person, owns and operates a chain and employs or exercises control over the wages, hours, or working conditions of workers.
+A "chain employer" would not include a franchisee that owns and operates fewer than 100 establishments but would include a franchisee that owns and operates 100 or more establishments nationally under an agreement with one franchisor.

-The bill would impose several obligations on employers who close an establishment in the chain, resulting in layoffs of workers:
+The bill would impose several obligations on a chain employer who closes an establishment in the chain, resulting in layoffs of workers:

-- 1. The employer must give a "displacement notice" to covered works and their exclusive representative 60 days before the closure takes effect, including specified information. - 2.
-The employer must provide all covered workers the opportunity to remain employed by the employer and to transfer to a location of the chain within 25 miles of the closed establishment as positions become available for one year after the closure.
-There are specific requirements regarding maintaining a preferential list of workers and deadlines and methods for providing notice of job openings. - The employer must retain specified records for each covered worker for three years, including name, job classification, date of hire, contact information, and copies of written notices and communications. - 4.
-The employer must not retaliate against workers for seeking to enforce their rights under this section.
+- The chain employer must give a "displacement notice" to covered works and their exclusive representative 60 days before the closure takes effect, including specified information.
+A chain employer would not be required to give the displacement notice if the closure is necessitated by a physical calamity or act of war or the chain employer was actively seeking capital or business to avert the closure, if certain conditions apply. - 2.
+The chain employer must provide all covered workers the opportunity to transfer to a location of the chain within 25 miles of the closed establishment as positions become available for one year after the closure.
+This would not require a chain employer to alter or terminate the employment of any worker or displace any worker at a location within 25 miles of the covered establishment.
+There are specific requirements regarding maintaining a preferential list of workers and deadlines and methods for providing notice of job openings.
+And a chain employer that is a franchisee with 100 or more establishments would only be required to make an offer to transfer to a location within 25 miles of the covered location that the franchisee owns and operates under an agreement with one franchisor. - 3.
+The chain employer must retain specified records for each covered worker for three years, including name, job classification, date of hire, contact information, and copies of written notices and communications. - 4.
+The chain employer must not retaliate against workers for seeking to enforce their rights under this section.